Riding the Trend or Protecting Profits | Frontline Ltd. (FRO)

 Jefferies gave a rating of “Hold” to FRO, setting the target price at $8 in the report published on February 22nd of the current year.

-Volatility was left at 3.34%, however, over the last 30 days, the volatility rate increased by 3.15%, as shares surge +4.30% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -9.77% lower at present.
+Volatility was left at 3.44%, however, over the last 30 days, the volatility rate increased by 3.12%, as shares surge +11.04% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.68% upper at present.

 Stock Fundamentals for FRO